Triptych Bleu I, II, III

-Blue I, II, III is a triptych created in 1961.
+Triptych Bleu I, II, III is a triptych created in 1961.
 It is a set of three-part display abstract oil paintings by the Spanish modern artist Joan Miró.
-The paintings are named Blue I, Blue II, Blue III and are similar.
+The paintings are named Bleu I, Bleu II, Bleu III (in English, Blue I, Blue II, Blue III) and are similar.
 All are large paintings of 355 cm x 270 cm each, and are currently owned by the Musée National d'Art Moderne in the Centre Pompidou in Paris.

 Background

 As an up-and-coming artist in Paris during the 1920s, Miró was influenced heavily by Cubism and Art Nouveau, particularly the works of artists like Picasso.
 During this time he painted works similar to Bleu I, II and III such as Maternity (1924), Painting (1927), and Catalan Peasant with a Guitar (1924).
 Many of these works used the same spacious, blue field.
 Miró held a special significance with this colour; to him this blue was a symbol of a world of cosmic dreams, an unconscious state where his mind flowed clearly and without any sort of order.
 This blue was the colour of a surreal, ethereal night, a night that embodied the only place where dreams could exist in their rawest state, untouched and uncensored by conscious, rational thought.